 Firstly most of the men exhibited depression like symptoms.
 This is something well documented in scientific literature; dieting increases the risk of depression.
 Dieting is essentially stress; it is that stress that you are asking your body to adapt to so that you can use fat us fuel (in theory).
 Exercise is also stress, so when you under eat and exercise sometimes it’s like pouring gasoline on a spark.
 Have you read lecoccolediamelie latest article about hair care?
 Visit for more information.

 Depression wasn’t the end of the road.
 In addition to the depression, the men started obsessively thinking about food.
-In an interview I read one of the participants, they participant stated that even though it had been years since the study, his relationship with food was changed forever.
+In an interview from the PENP I read one of the participants, the participant stated that even though it had been years since the study, his relationship with food was changed forever.
 So much so that many of them who were never food obsessed before that started taking advertisements for food and using them as posters in their room or clipping out coupons.

 If you have ever been on a diet with a cheat day and made lists of foods to eat later this might sound familiar.